Skip to main content

 Universal GUI

-In a formlist, the Universal GUI supports the following control types: String, Number, Decimal, DataTime/Date/Time, Checkbox, and Radiobutton.
+In a Formlist, the Universal GUI supports the following control types: String, Number, Decimal, DataTime/Date/Time, Checkbox, Combo and Radiobutton.

-• HTML, file, lookup, and combo box controls are not supported.
+• HTML and file controls are not supported.

 • There can only be one form column.
 Multiple form columns are not supported.

-• When grouping controls for a single record, the field in next group and field in next tab options are not supported.
+• When grouping controls for a single record, the options Field in next group and Field on next tab page are not supported.